Roles in a foreign business

 The board in Norway

-If a separate board is elected for the business in Norway, this must be reported in the form with names, addresses and Norwegian national ID-numbers or d-numbers for all the board members.
+If a separate board is elected for the business in Norway, this must be reported in the form with names, addresses and Norwegian national ID-numbers or d-numbers for all the board members and any deputy board members.

 Upon registration in the Central Coordinating Register for Legal Entities please enclose